theodi/training-web/Procurement/Suppliers 1/index.md

     }
 </style>

-There are <a href="https://www.digitalmarketplace.service.gov.uk/search?keyword=open+data"> over 600 open data services</a> listed in GOV.UK's <a href="https://www.digitalmarketplace.service.gov.uk/">Digital Marketplace</a>.
+***With <a href="https://www.digitalmarketplace.service.gov.uk/search?keyword=open+data"> over 600 open data services</a> listed in GOV.UK's <a href="https://www.digitalmarketplace.service.gov.uk/">Digital Marketplace</a> there is much to choose from.
 Services range from platform and software services for publishing open data to geospatial and visualisation tools, and as well as consultancy and training.
-Where to begin?
+Where to begin?***

 In early 2014 <a href="https://github.com/theodi/odi-gcloud-analysis">the ODI reviewed</a> Digital Marketplace suppliers mentioning the terms 'open data' and 'opendata' to identify if they had a strong open data proposition.
 This produced the list of services and suppliers below.